Yuki23329626/apache-docker/readme.md

-# Docker container for apache web server
+# Docker container for Apache web server

+## port

+I use "9021:80" and "9022:443" as the port setting of the container.
+Port 80 and 443 is the default setting for http and https protocol in Apache server. but you need to map the ports between your physical server and Apache server in a container.

+In my condition, if an user want to get my web page on the internet,
+it needs to send http://myWebsiteDomainName:9021 to get the correspoing resources from my container

 ## build

-build the image of apache as a container by docker-compose
+build the image of Apache as a container by docker-compose

 ```bash
 sh build.sh